hlaforce99/DNABind/README.md

 ## **Pipeline Overview**

 1. **System Building**: Downloads and prepares a solvated, parameterized system from a PDB ID.
-2. **Binding Site Definition**: Identifies residues near the ligand.
+2. **Binding Site Definition**:
+   - Automatic: Identifies residues within a specified distance of the ligand.
+   - Manual: Lets you specify residues by chain and number.
-3. **MD Simulation & Free Energy Estimate**: Runs MD and computes a binding free energy using a simple population estimator.
+4. **MD Simulation & Free Energy Estimate**: Runs MD and computes a binding free energy using a simple population estimator.

 ---